smeisler/bids_workshop/bids-workshop/3_bids_conversion.md

 For non-anatomicals, we will only need the `SeriesDescription` (for this dataset `ProtocolName` is defined the same), so for the sake of non-redundancy I won't run through all the JSONS.

 I will now show you the resulting final configuration file after completing this process for all the images.
-Note this may also be found in the GitHub repo [here (PUTLINKHERELATER)](PUTLINKHERELATER), and locally at `$SHARED_DATA_DIR/ef_example/code/dcm2bids_config.json`
+Note this may also be found in the GitHub repo [here](https://github.com/smeisler/bids_workshop/blob/main/shared_data/ef_example/dcm2bids_config.json), and locally at `$SHARED_DATA_DIR/ef_example/code/dcm2bids_config.json`

 ```json
 {